 Beware of the Sometimes Violent Waters

 The blowhole overlooks some of the most violent waters in Hawai‘i, and when the Ka‘iwi Channel is churning during the winter months, strong currents and big waves send waters rushing into the molten lava tubes below the lookout, sending geysers as high as 30 feet through the blowhole.
 The bigger the waves, the higher the geysers.
 Visitors can literally hear and feel the waters rumbling below just before the eruptions.

 During whale season (late December through early April), visitors may also see whales breaching or spouting at the surface.

-You Can Visit Iconic Halona Beach Cove
+Visit Iconic Halona Beach Cove

 Just below the scenic outlook is one of O‘ahu’s most iconic beaches, the Hālona Beach Cove.
 The “Peering Place” is mostly visited in the summer months when the ocean is calm, and if you plan on walking down to the beachwear protective footwear for the steep, rocky descent.